wwpass/wwpass-python-sdk/WWPass-Python-SDK.md

 #### readDataAndLock()
 ##### Declaration
-    WWPASSConnection.readDataAndLock(ticket, lockTimeout, container='')
+    WWPassConnection.readDataAndLock(ticket, lockTimeout, container='')
 ##### Purpose
-Calls to this function request data stored in the user’s data container and tries to atomically lock an associated lock.
+Calls to this function request data stored in the user’s data container and locks an advisory lock with the same name as the name of the data container.
+Each WWPass lock has a name or “lock id.”
+This function operates locks with the same name as the pertinent data container.
+**Note:** The lock does not lock the data container.
+It locks only itself, a common behavior to locks/flags/semaphores in other languages/APIs – so-called “advisory locks.”
 ##### Parameters
 | Name | Description |
 | ------- | -------------- |